PWNFinance/gm_events_cities/events/Road to Ethereum Zurich Part II: Solidity DeFi Workshop /readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: ad to Ethereum Zurich Part II- Solidity DeFi Workshop
+name: Road to Ethereum Zurich Part II- Solidity DeFi Workshop

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.